arokettu/bencode/docs/index.rst

     // You can control lists and dictionaries types with options
     $data = Bencode::decode(
         "...",
+        listType: Bencode\Collection::ARRAY,  // this is a default for both listType and dictType
+        dictType: Bencode\Collection::OBJECT, // convert to stdClass
+    );
+    // advanced variants:
+    $data = Bencode::decode(
+        "...",
         dictType: ArrayObject::class, // pass class name, new $type($array) will be created
         listType: function ($array) { // or callback for greater flexibility return new ArrayObject($array, ArrayObject::ARRAY_AS_PROPS);
         },
-    ]);
-    // default value for both types is 'array'. you can also use 'object' for stdClass
+    );

 Large integers
 --------------